IMT School for Advanced Studies Lucca

 IMT School for Advanced Studies Lucca (Scuola IMT Alti Studi Lucca) is a public research institution and a graduate school located in Lucca, Italy.
-It was founded in 2005 under the name of IMT Institute for Advanced Studies, where the acronym IMT stands for "Institutions, Markets, Technologies".
+It was founded in 2005 under the name of IMT Institute for Advanced Studies (Institutions, Markets, Technologies).
 The school is part of the Italian superior graduate school system and its main Campus is located in the San Francesco Complex within the historic city walls of Lucca.

 As an institution for advanced studies, IMT Lucca hosts researchers who carry out methodological research, held to high scientific standards, leading to the development of new knowledge.

 Its international advisory board includes a number of prominent scientists, including Giulio Tononi, Alfio Quarteroni and Adina L. Roskies.

 History

 The desire of Lucca to have its own university dates back to 1369, when Emperor Charles IV gave an official dispensation to the Republic of Lucca to establish a "Studium Generale" in the city.
 In 1387 this concession was countersigned and confirmed by Pope Urban VI, yet despite these attempts, the university never succeeded and eventually failed.
 A second attempt to establish a University of Lucca was made in 1785 and was slightly more successful offering courses in law, medicine, mathematics, engineering and philosophy.
 This university was reformed during the Duchy of Maria Luisa of Spain, where it became the "Real Liceo" however the history of the Real Liceo was interrupted in 1847, following the incorporation of the Duchy of Lucca into the Grand Duchy of Tuscany in 1847, disappearing definitively in 1867 shortly before the completion of the Risorgimento.
 IMT Lucca thus represents the third attempt to found a university in Lucca.